JaekwanLee/node-tcp-packetizer/README.md

 Usage
 ---
-this tcp-packetizer module helps to but tcp streaming message.
-There are two patterns it supports as fixed size packet or header & payload.
+There are typically two patterns it supports as fixed size packet or header & payload.

 - Fixed Size packet
 ```